micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And He began to teach them that the Son of Man must of necessity suffer many things and be tested _and_ disapproved _and_ rejected by the elders and the chief priests and the scribes, and be put to death, and after three days rise again [[^l]from death].
+And He began to teach them that the Son of Man must of necessity suffer many things and be tested _and_ disapproved _and_ rejected by the elders and the chief priests and the scribes, and be put to death, and after three days rise again [from death].